aws/aws-eks-best-practices/content/security/docs/pods.md

 - burstable
 - best-effort

 If limits and requests are not set, the pod is configured as _best-effort_ (lowest priority).
 Best-effort pods are the first to get killed when there is insufficient memory.
 If limits are set on _all_ containers within the pod, or if the requests and limits are set to the same values and not equal to 0, the pod is configured as _guaranteed_ (highest priority).
 Guaranteed pods will not be killed unless they exceed their configured memory limits.
-If the limits and requests are configured with different values and not equal to 0, or one container within the pod sets limits and the others don’t or have limits set for different resources, the pods are configured as _burstable_ (medium priority).
+If the limits and requests are configured with different values and not equal to 0, or one container within the pod sets limits and the others don't or have limits set for different resources, the pods are configured as _burstable_ (medium priority).
 These pods have some resource guarantees, but can be killed once they exceed their requested memory.

 !!!
 Attention